Distinguished Professor and Chair, Department of Ocean Engineering

 Submitted, or in revision :

 Guérin C.-A. and S.T.
 Grilli 2017.
 A probabilistic method for the estimation of ocean surface currents from short time series of HF radar data.
-Ocean Modeling, 31 pps. (in revision).
+Ocean Modeling, 31 pps. (re-submitted).

 Torres, M.J. , Hashemi, M.R., Hayward, S. , Spaulding, M.L., Ginis, I. and S.T.
 Grilli 2017.
 The role of hurricane wind models in accurate simulation of storm surge and waves.
 J. Waterways, Port, Coastal Engng. (submitted).